 Bergeon 30075 Assortment of Smoothing Broaches

 Screwdrivers, a good set of assorted screwdrivers is a basic necessity (shown is the nine sized set 30009).
-Many think that an expensive set means they are perfect and will never need service.
+Some may conclude that an expensive set means they are perfect and will never need service.
 The blade of the screwdriver is made of tempered steel, and wear fairly quickly with use.
 They need to be touched up frequently on the bench stone to restore the shape.
 Regarding the shape of the blade; it seems to be a debated topic whether the shape should be hollow ground or wedge shaped.
 If the screws are handmade using a screwhead file to form the slot, a wedge shape screwdriver blade fits nicely.
-This shape can be easily formed on an oilstone.
+Also, the wedge shape is easily formed on an oilstone.
 See Daniels' "Watchmaking" figures 21 and 22 (1st Edition).

 Taps and Dies